-Researchers say silencing of retinoblastoma gene regulates differentiation of myeloid cellsFebruary 19th, 2013 in Immunology /
+Researchers say silencing of retinoblastoma gene regulates differentiation of myeloid cellsFebruary 19, 2013 in Medicine & Health / Immunology

 Researchers at the Moffitt Cancer Center have found a potential mechanism by which immune suppressive myeloid-derived suppressor cells can prevent immune response from developing in cancer.
 This mechanism includes silencing the tumor suppressor gene retinoblastoma 1 or Rb1.
 Their data explains a new regulatory mechanism by which myeloid-derived suppressor cells are expanded in cancer.